microsoft/ML-For-Beginners/README.md

 **Hearty thanks to our authors (list all authors here)** Jen Looper, Stephen Howell, Francesca Lazzeri

  **🙏Special thanks🙏 to our Microsoft Student Ambassador reviewers and content contributors**, notably Rishit Dagli, Rohan Raj, Muhammad Sakib Khan Inan, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal

-**Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
-If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md)
+# Getting Started as a Student

-**Students**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own:
+**Students**, to use this curriculum, fork the entire repo and complete the exercises on your own:

 - Start with a pre-lecture quiz
 - Read the lecture and complete the activities, pausing and reflecting at each knowledge check.